THE 45G SHORT LINE RAILROAD TAX CREDIT

 Short Line Railroad Rehabilitation and Investment Act of 2015

-Rep. Lynn Jenkins (R-KS) along with Representatives Earl Blumenauer (D-OR), Rodney Davis (R-IL), and Dan Lipinski (D-IL), and Senators John Rockefeller (D-WV), Mike Crapo (R-ID), Ron Wyden (D-OR) and Jerry Moran (R-KS) have introduced legislation to extend the Section 45G short line railroad tax credit.
+Rep. Lynn Jenkins (R-KS) along with Representatives Earl Blumenauer (D-OR), Rodney Davis (R-IL), and Dan Lipinski (D-IL) have introduced H.R.
+721, and Senators Mike Crapo (R-ID), Ron Wyden (D-OR), Jerry Moran (R-KS), Charles Schumer (D-NY), Johnny Isakson (R-GA), Bob Casey (D-PA), John Boozman (R-AR) and Richard Blumenthal (D-CT) have introduced S. 637 to extend the Short Line Tax Credit.
 Originally enacted in 2004, Section 45G creates a strong incentive for short line railroads to invest private sector dollars on freight railroad track rehabilitation.
-The credit expired on December 31, 2013.
+The credit expired at the end of 2014.

-Section 45G creates an incentive for the private sector to invest in rail infrastructure by providing a tax credit of 50 cents for every dollar the railroad, or a qualified customer or supplier, spends on track improvements.
-The credit is capped based on a mileage formula.
+The Short Line Tax Credit leverages private sector investment in rail infrastructure by providing a tax credit of 50 cents for every dollar spent on track improvements.
+The credit is capped based on a mileage-based formula.
 H.R.
-721 and S. 411 propose the following:
+721 and S. 637 propose the following:

-- Cap the Cost - As in previous years, the credit remains capped at the product of total miles of track and $3,500.
-An extension of current law has previously been "scored" at $165.5 million per year extended.
+- Cap the Cost - As in previous years, the credit remains capped at the product of total miles of track and $3,500 per mile credit and has historically scored between $165 and $202 million per year

 Broad Bi-Partisan Support

-In the 110th, 111th, and 112th Congresses, legislation to extend 45G was co-sponsored by over 250 Representatives and 51 Senators, with broad representation from both Democrats and Republicans.
-Supporters recognize the fact that the credit allows these small businesses to maximize private investment which creates jobs and preserves valuable transportation infrastructure in areas of the country that can ill-afford to lose those assets.
+From the 111th through the 113th Congress, legislation to extend 45G was co-sponsored by over 250 Representatives and 51 Senators, with broad bi-partisan support.
+Supporters recognize that the credit creates jobs and preserves valuable transportation infrastructure in areas of the country that can ill-afford fewer freight alternatives.

 The Case for Short Line Railroads